Caoimhinv/pands-project2021/README.md

 The article *The Iris Dataset — A Little Bit of History and Biology* by Yong Cui gives a more general overview of the dataset, and to me at least, is a bit more accessible.
 We get some more background on each of the main protagonists and their further contributions to their respective fields.
 It's quite interesting to find out that although Fisher developed this model to discriminate between the species, botanists (including Anderson himself), discovered that seed size a more reliable differentiator.
 My experience of, and interest in gardening has up until this point exceded that of statistics so this gave me a chuckle :smile:!
 Anyway, the main takeaway from this article for me, is that appreciating and trying to understand something about the actual data subject matter is important, and one shouldn't just focus on the figures in isolation.

-In preparation, I did some revision (and learning!) of basic statistical methods.
+In preparation, I did some revision of basic statistical methods.
 However, apart from that, I haven't ventured outside the subject matter and methods covered in the lectures to date.
 There was a temptation to delve into machine learning, which it is suggested this dataset is quite appropriate for, but I resisted, reckoning I'd be better equipped for that further down the line.

 ## part 1 - initial data exploration
 ### 1.1
 My first step was to download the dataset which I did from <https://gist.github.com/curran/a08a1080b88344b0c8a7#file-iris-csv> and save it as the csv (comma separated value) file <iris_dataset.csv> in this repositry.
 I cross referenced this with another, more authentic looking version from https://archive.ics.uci.edu/ml/datasets/Iris but they were identical.
-I imported the **pandas**, **csv**, **matplotlib.pyplot**, and **seaborn** libraries to assist in the reading, analysis and visualisation of the data.
+I imported the **pandas**, **csv**, **matplotlib.pyplot**, and **seaborn** libraries to assist in the reading, writing, analysis and visualisation of the data.
-- **pandas** - > "... is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language."
+- **pandas** - "... is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language."
-- **csv** - > "The csv library provides functionality to both read from and write to CSV files."
+- **csv** - "The csv library provides functionality to both read from and write to CSV files."
-- **matplotlib.pyplot** - > "...is a state-based interface to matplotlib.
+- **matplotlib.pyplot** - "...is a state-based interface to matplotlib.
 It provides a MATLAB-like way of plotting.
 Pyplot is mainly intended for interactive plots and simple cases of programmatic plot generation."
-- **seaborn** - > "... is a Python data visualization library based on matplotlib.
+- **seaborn** - "... is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics."

-These are imported as per convention, and economy of space, as **pd**, **plt**, and **sns** respectively.
+Pandas, matplotlib.pyplot, and seaborn are imported as per convention, and economy of space, as **pd**, **plt**, and **sns** respectively.

 I read the file using **pandas** with the following: